 Contraband

-• Transport and possession of firearms, antiques, electronic equipment, local currency, ivory, gold objects and pornographic materials are all regulated by the government.
-Non-residents are prohibited from importing or exporting the Indian rupee, while limits are imposed on residents.
+Transport and possession of firearms, antiques, electronic equipment, local currency, ivory, gold objects and pornographic materials are all regulated by the government.
+Non-residents cannot import or export the Indian rupee, while Indian citizens have limits.
 For more information, consult India’s Central Board of Excise and Customs.
 Antiques, specifically, must be registered with local police, along with a photograph of each item.
 Satellite phones are illegal.

 Identification

-The Indian legal process is cumbersome and lengthy and you should do your best to avoid any brush with the law.
+The Indian legal process is cumbersome and lengthy.
+Do your best to avoid any brush with the Indian law.
 Individuals arrested on a major offence can languish in jail for years before a verdict is reached.
-Indian red-tapism can hamper with your consulate’s attempts to help.
-Try not to forget that the death penalty is still awarded in this country for the ‘rarest of rare’cases.
+Indian ‘red-tape’ism can hamper with your consulate’s attempts to help.
+Try not to forget that India still awards the death penalty for the ‘rarest of rare’cases.
 This is another excellent example of our tendency for vague wording.
 Always keep in mind your rights and defend your innocence, but courteously.

 Everything you need to know about India is here We have tried writing about everything you may need help with for your trip to India, If you need help in planning a trip to India Get in touch with us to to plan your trip of a life time.